bebraw/libumd/README.md

 The library comes with a couple of UMD variants.
 See `/templates`.
 In addition you may use one of your own as long as it is formatted using Handlebars syntax and follows the same naming conventions as the ones provided with the project.

+## Testing

+Make sure [PhantomJS](http://phantomjs.org/) is installed and it's within your PATH.
+Hit `npm test` after that.
+If the UMD wrapper fails to run against the headless browser, you'll know.

 ## Contributors

 * [Stéphane Bachelier](https://github.com/stephanebachelier) - Use existing `objectToExport` instead of hardcoded value `returnExportsGlobal` for AMD